diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-04 PH Mythology.md

     * If you need a lot of creativity in creating a concept of the religion, then it means there's a **surplus in food**
       * Why does surplus indicate strong connections with religion?
         * If there's a surplus, not everyone's required to harvest/plant/hunt.
 It indicates that a segment of the population can do other segments or tasks.
-    * There is a **specialisations**: Individuals who gather, stay at home, hunt, and do medicine, and religion
+    * There is a **specialisation**: Individuals who gather, stay at home, hunt, and do medicine, and religion
       * Having one religion indicates there is specialisation
       * It's more difficult to create more rituals in order to tell what happens when we die
 * The idea of death and burial has a strong connection with the belief system that we have